p9iaai/Star-Dodger-v2-2024/README.md

 # Star Dodger V2 2024 Remake

-A recreation of Star Dodger, a game concept originally developed by Stewart Russell in 1988 and later reimagined as Star Dodger V2 by Graham French in 1992.
-Stewart Russell's foundational work for *Amstrad Computer User* magazine laid the groundwork for this timeless gameplay experience, with three distinct versions:
+A recreation of Star Dodger, a game concept that appears to trace its origins to N. Silver's "Asterisk Tracker" published in BEEBUG Magazine (December 1984), later independently developed as Star Dodger by Stewart Russell in 1988 and reimagined as Star Dodger V2 by Graham French in 1992.

+The concept's journey through gaming history:
+- 1984: N. Silver's "Asterisk Tracker" (BEEBUG Magazine)
+- 1988: Stewart Russell's Star Dodger series (Amstrad Computer User):
   - **Stardodger I** (BASIC Version)
   - **Stardodger II** (BCPL Version)
   - **Stardodger III** (Assembler Version)
+- 1992: Graham French's Star Dodger V2 (Amstrad Action)
+- 2024: This JavaScript remake

-This remake is a tribute to the enduring creativity and adaptability of the original concept.
-As a child, I fondly remembered typing in Star Dodger V2 from *Amstrad Action* magazine, unaware of the earlier versions.
+This remake is a tribute to the enduring creativity and evolution of this gameplay concept.
+As a child, I fondly remembered typing in Star Dodger V2 from *Amstrad Action* magazine, unaware of both the earlier versions and the original concept.
 Revisiting this history has been both enlightening and inspiring.
-Thank you, Stewart Russell, for creating a concept that has captivated players for decades.

 ![Title Screen](screens/01.png)
 *gameplay screen with falling stars effect*